frollous/frollo-android-sdk/extras.md

         }
     ```

-- You need to define a **appAuthRedirectScheme** in you module level **build.gradle**.
+- You need to define a **appAuthRedirectScheme** in your module level **build.gradle**.
 This should be unique redirect uri for your app.

+    Example:

     ```
         defaultConfig {